-Create Email Server on Windows WAMP
+Create an Email Server on Windows WAMP

 C:\wamp\bin\apache\Apache2.2.11\conf\extra\